phoddie/runmod/readme.md

 ## Example from browser
 To try out the mod debugging and remote commands from the browser, [a small test](https://github.com/phoddie/runmod/tree/master/html/) is provided in the repository.
 It connects to `runmod` over WebSockets, sets a breakpoint, and traces messages to the console.
 It is not a useful example, it is just a starting point.

-The most useful part of the example is the `XsbugConnection` class which takes care of establishing the connection as well as sending and receiving messages.
+The most useful part of the example is the `XsbugConnection` class which establishes the connection as well as sending and receiving messages.
 Each message in the xsbug protocol is an XML document.
 The `XsbugConnection` converts incoming messages to JavaScript objects and generates outgoing XML messages in response to JavaScript function calls.
 The class has been tested, but there may still be bugs and missing features.

-The example contains two pre-compiled mods - helloworld and httpget.
-Ten seconds after establishing a connection to `runmod` on the microcontroller, it installs helloworld and restarts.
-You can modify the example to install `httpget` instead.
+The example contains two pre-compiled mods - `helloworld` and `httpget`.
+Ten seconds after establishing a connection to `runmod` on the microcontroller, it installs `helloworld` and restarts.

 	setTimeout(function() {
 		xsb.doInstall(0, helloWorldXSA)
 		xsb.doRestart()
 	}, 10 * 1000);

+You can modify the example to install `httpget` instead by changing `helloWorldXSA` to `httpGetXSA`.

 #### Connecting
 To establish a connection, pass the URI to the `XsbugConnection` constructor: